waterloo-rocketry/minerva-old/README.md

 ### Notify

-This is the Slack command `/notify <link-to-message> <copy/alert/alert-single-channel> [#channel1, #channel2, ...]`.
+This is the Slack command `/notify`.
 Using this command allows you to copy a message from one channel to others with a variety of parameters. **This is restricted to admins only**.

 #### Required parameters

--   `<link-to-message>`.
-The link to the message you want to copy. (hover on the message -> hit the dots -> copy link)
--   `<copy/alert/alert-single-channel>`.
-One of these three parameters must be selected.
-    -   `copy` Simply copies the link to each desired channel.
-    -   `alert` Append an `@channel` in front of the linked message, then sends this updated message to each channel. **Note**: A 5-channel limit is imposed on this function to restrict channel-bombs.
-    -   `alert-single-channel` This parameter will cause the bot to search the selected channels for any single channel guests and direct message them the linked message.

-#### Optional parameters

--   `[#channel1, #channel2, ...]`.
-By specifying channels in a comma separated list you can choose to notify only the selected channels.
-To select all default channels, do not specify any.
+-   There are no required parameters.
+Executing this command will open a GUI for you to use to execute the command.

 #### Examples

 -   Today is the first meeting of project proposals!
 Shirley wants everyone to alert everyone on the team, so she says: `@everyone project proposals are today at 8pm!
 Here is the link: https://example.com`.
-She wants to _alert_ everyone of this message, so she uses `/notify <link-to-message> alert-single-channel`
--   It's the time of the project proposals meeting, but Shirley doesn't want to ping the single-channel guests again.
-Instead she just wants to post the meeting link across all channels.
-She uses: `/notify <link-to-message>`
+She's already messaged #general and now wants to message the single-channel-guests.
+First she copies the link to the message, then runs `/notify`, pastes the link in, selects default channels, sets the alert type to `alert-single-channel`.
--   Roman and zach are running a rec-elec meeting.
+-   Roman and Zach are running a rec-elec meeting.
 Roman sends a message in #recovery saying: `@channel rec-elec meeting is right now!`.
-To copy it and alert #electrical, roman uses `/notify <link-to-message> alert #electrical`
+To copy it and alert #electrical, Roman copies the link to the message, runs `/notify`, fills in the link, selects #electrical and sets the alert-type to `alert` or `copy`.

 ### Events